Lesenr1/tezos-packaging/README.md

 Daemon binaries (as well as packages for them) have suffix that defines their target protocol, e.g. `tezos-baker-007-PsDELPH1` can be used only on the chain with 007 protocol.

-Other binaries can be used with all protocols.
-E.g. `tezos-node` can be set up to run different networks, more about this you can read in [this article](https://tezos.gitlab.io/user/multinetwork.html).
+Other binaries can be used with all protocols if they're new enough.
+E.g.
+007 protocol is supported only from `v7.4`. `tezos-node` can be set up to run different networks, more about this you can read in [this article](https://tezos.gitlab.io/user/multinetwork.html).

 ## Obtain binaries from github release